- Understanding the Life Settlement Process -

 Step Five: Offer

-When bidding closes, your life settlement company will review the activity with you and present the highest offer for your policy.
+Once a buyer is identified and their highest offer is secured, your life settlement company will review the offer with you.
 You can then accept or decline that offer.

 Step Six: Closing Package